Penn State Abington

 YELLOW HIGHLIGHTED SECTION NEAR THE END TO

-LEARN MORE ABOUT THE PROCESS
+LEARN MORE ABOUT THE PROCESS THAT PROVIDES FOR

-The new building will be between the
+Building will be between the

 Cloverly building and the Rydal building in the place of the